marymacmurray/weteach/README.md

 * How to run the test suite (there is currently no test suite for this app)

 * Deployment instructions
-  1. <b>Backend</b>: Normal heroku deployment, except that there is an environment variable used for securing the authentication with a secret key, check out  `application_controller.rb` to see that.
+  1. <b>Back end</b>: Normal heroku deployment, except that there is an environment variable used for securing the authentication with a secret key, check out  `application_controller.rb` to see that.
-  2. <b>Frontend:</b>  See more info below.
+  2. <b>Front end:</b>  See more info below.
 Normal surge deployment, except that react routing uses 200.html instead of index.html.

-### ✏️ Steps to get your frontend up and running
+### ✏️ Steps to get your front end up and running

 In the client directory, you can run: